woodem/woo-doc/sphinx2/source/tutorial/basic.rst

    Woo [1]: S.dem.par[1]

-Besides creating the particles, it must also be said which nodes we actually want to have moving, i.e. subject to motion integration.
-In most basic cases, we will want all nodes to move, and there is a convenience function to collect all particles' nodes and put them into :obj:`S.dem.nodes <woo.core.Field.nodes>`:
+Besides creating the particles, it must also be said which nodes we actually want to have moving, i.e. subject to motion integration. :obj:`~woo.dem.ParticleContainer.add` tries to be smart by default, and only adds particles which have non-zero mass (:obj:`Wall` does not, as created by default) or velocity or something else (see :obj:`~woo.dem.ParticleContainer.add` and :obj:`~woo.dem.DemData.guessMoving` if you want to know more).

+Let's check what was done:

 .. ipython::

-   Woo [1]: S.dem.collectNodes()
+   Woo [1]: len(S.dem.par),len(S.dem.nodes)

-   Woo [1]: S.dem.nodes
+   Woo [1]: list(S.dem.nodes)

-If we fail to do this, the integrator will collect them automatically, but will issue a warning.

 Engines
 ========